SaraMWillis/example-docs/docs/storage_and_transfers/storage/tier2_storage/index.md

     The ```--restore``` flag can be used to either restore a file or a full directory.

-[^1]: Activity in this context means the user has interacted with the file in some way, e.g. by downloading.
 [^2]: More up-to-date pricing information can be found on [AWS's website](https://aws.amazon.com/s3/pricing/?nc=sn&loc=4).
-[^3]: A KFS number is used for accounting purposes and used by your Department's finance specialist.
-If you do not know your KFS number, contact your department's financial office.